paulosuzart/xstandard/README.rst

 ====
 TODO
 ====
 #.
+Add (as-html (check-default xmldoc)) to return the result as html.
+OK
+#.
 Add (as-json (check-default xmldoc)) to return the result as json.
 #.
 Add (as-xml (check-default xmldoc)) to return the result in xml.
 #.
 Actually use the options arg of check to filter the results by valid results, invalid results, element, etc.
 #.
-Maybe put it on top of compojure
+Maybe put it on top of compojure.
 #.
 Use an xpath to select the node identifyer, not just the attribute named 'name'.
+#.
+Validate assertions.